planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Check Modifiers

 These are die Bonuses (+D) or Penalties (-D) to a dice pool, applied before the Check.
 For example, +2D means add two dice, and -2D means take two away.
 Die bonuses and penalties typically apply to the character and are carried with them from situation to situation.
-Players should expect a +1D to +3D bonus for using proper tools or good strategy, and rarely suffer penalties aside from their wounds.
+Players should expect a +1D to +3D bonus for using proper tools or good strategy, and do not suffer penalties aside from their wounds.

 Modifiers can also apply to the Difficulty of a Check.
 Raising or lowering Difficulty reflects the situation and does not tend to stick with a character.
 This is mostly a tool for the Guide.
 For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to POISE versus most attacks.